Updated October 2017

 [m]arriage is sacred to those who live by their religions and offers unique fulfillment to those who find meaning in the secular realm….
 Rising from the most basic human needs, marriage is essential to our most profound hopes and aspirations.

-But don’t move too fast.
+The reasons to elope may be plenty, but don’t move too fast.
 Here are five important legal issues to keep in mind if you are considering eloping with your sweetie to the nearest chapel:

-1. You need a marriage license
+Do you need a marriage license to elope?

-Each state has different standards for obtaining a marriage license.
+When deciding where to elope, keep in mind that each state has different standards for obtaining a marriage license.
 For example, in California, both parties must appear in person and bring valid picture identification to the County Clerk’s Office to apply for a marriage license.

 In some states, like Louisiana, there may even be a waiting period of up to three days before and after receiving your marriage license.